If you have a small pension you may be able to cash it in without this affecting how much you can save into another pension and receive tax relief on.

 Your defined benefit pension scheme should send you a list of retirement options including taking ‘a trivial commutation lump sum’ as you approach retirement.
 This tells you how much you would get if you took this route.

 If the value of your defined benefit pensions is higher than £30,000, you’ll only be able to cash in your savings if you transfer to a defined contribution pension.
 However, this is rarely a good idea, as you’ll be giving up a valuable guaranteed income in retirement.
 You must seek professional independent financial advice if you’re considering taking this route.
 Find out more in our guide Should I transfer my final salary pension?

 What age can I cash in a small pension?

-The earliest age you can cash in a pension is 55, rising to 57 in 2028.
+The earliest age you can cash in a pension is 55, increasing to 57 in 2028.
 Be very wary of anyone who tells you that you can access your retirement savings earlier than this, as it’s likely to be a scam.

 You can find out more about pension scams and what to watch out for in our guide Don’t let scammers steal your retirement.

 Although the lure of a lump sum from your pension might be tempting, it’s important to remember that taking money out of your retirement savings early on means you’ll have less to live on later on.
 Find out more about the pros and cons of dipping into your pension to boost your income in our guide Should I use my pension to boost my income?

 It’s worth doing plenty of research before you cash in a small pension.
 If you’re aged 50 or over and have a defined contribution pension, you can get free guidance on the options available to you from the Government’s Pension Wise service.
 However, if you want personal recommendations or advice about your specific circumstances, or if you have a defined benefit or final salary pension, you’ll need to seek professional financial advice.
 You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.